nathangeffen/cagl/docs/userguide.md

 }
 ```

-*CAG_TRUE* and *CAG_FALSE* are simply macros equal to 1 and 0 respectively.
+*CAG_TRUE* and *CAG_FALSE* are macros equal to 1 and 0 respectively.
 You don't have to use them.
 (Why haven't we used the C99 bool type?
 We could, but unless otherwise specified all the examples here are C89 compatible.)

 Now here's code in our *main()* function that declares a list of points and calls the *populate_ordered* function.
 It also prints out all the points.